Text and photos: Peter Mann

 St Denis’ is now in safe hands and, not for the first time in its long history, restored into a building with a future.

-Those two grants came from the government’s massive Culture Recovery Fund, a positive outcome of the Covid pandemic through a £1.57 billion package to protect the UK’s culture and heritage sectors from the economic impacts of Covid-19 – including safeguarding the jobs of the highly skilled craftsmen and women without whom there would be no built heritage.
+Those two grants came from the government’s massive Culture Recovery Fund, a positive outcome of the Covid pandemic through a £1.57 billion package to protect the UK’s culture and heritage sectors from the economic impacts of Covid-19.

 For heritage organisations like the FoFC, for whom grants had all but disappeared, this lifeline has enabled them to carry out repairs which might otherwise have taken years to fund.
-St Mary’s in Gamlingay and St Giles’ in Tadlow (which recently came into the care of the FoFC) are also beneficiaries of the Fund.
+St Mary’s in Gamlingay and St Giles’ in Tadlow (which is still (October 2024) due to go into the care of the FoFC) are also beneficiaries of the Fund.

 Of those two grants, the first enabled the FoFC to repair the steps in the chancel, consolidate the tiles and plasterwork (to prevent further deterioration) and put in new side windows.
 The work was completed in April 2021.

-Thankfully, this included the proud, handsome head pictured left, which glazier David Sear has made the centrepiece of one of the new windows, along with an angel’s wing and some brightly coloured arcs.
+Thankfully, this included the proud, handsome head pictured here – click on it for a larger version – which glazier David Sear has made the centrepiece of one of the new windows, along with an angel’s wing and some brightly coloured arcs.

 David has been responsible for all the new windows in St Denis’, using 4 mm clear cylinder glass and taking the diamond pattern from the windows in St James the Great in Waresley, which William Butterfield designed anew in 1857.
 There are more photos of the new windows in the St Denis’ photo gallery.

-St Denis’ is a mediaeval – not Victorian – church
+St Denis’ is a medieval – not Victorian – church

-It dates back to at least 1217 (two years after the signing of Magna Carta), for it is included in the taxatio records (published in 1291) made at the time when all ecclesiastical properties were accessed for tax – and as East Hatley is mentioned in the Domesday Book (1086), it’s very likely there was a church (or ‘village amenity’) here well before then, possibly on the current site (and probably with a thatched roof).
+It dates back to at least 1217 (two years after the signing of Magna Carta), for it is included in the taxatio records (published in 1291) made at the time when all ecclesiastical properties were accessed for tax.

-One other early date we have is 1352 when, according to W M Palmer in his 1933 paper A history of Clopton (page 35), there is a record of a visit by Bishop Lisle to ‘dedicate the new church at East Hatley on the Monday [8th October 1352]’.
+One other early date we have is 1352 when, according to W M Palmer in his 1933 paper A history of Clopton (page 35, but page 43 on the PDF), there is a record of a visit by Bishop Lisle to ‘dedicate the new church at East Hatley on the Monday [8th October 1352]’.
 Palmer adds:

 ‘That was a year of great activity in church building in this part of the country… and a good record for thirteen days’ work [dedicating nine churches], hardly to be surpassed in any age, especially as only a short time before the Black Death had thinned the population.